yaohuang2005/myfamilyshopping/README.md

 5.2 In myfamily database, add items table for a shopping, so this refines the
     shopping content.
 The items table schema should be: name, count, price, etc.

+5.3 An iOS version might be developed

-5.3 Add dockfile for easy test
+5.4 Add dockfile for easy test